blackbeard334/rants/JEV.md

 Without beating about the bush, does Vectorization, explicit or otherwise, have anything to do with the fantabulous `java.util.Vector` class?
 Well, not much.

-Allow me to explain with this very long example(there is probably some proper etymology that goes along with this answer, but I can't be bothered to look for it).
+Allow me to explain with this very long example.

-#### Bullshit usecase
+#### Bullshit use-case

 Let's say you are writing an image editing tool similar to Photoshop.
 One of the functions you want to implement is adjusting the brightness.
 In this particular example:

 - Your input is an array of 3 bytes of `RGB` values per pixel, meaning a `1920 x 1080` picture would have `3 x 1920 x 1080 = 6220800` bytes.
-- Increasing brightness is basically adding 1(or more) to each RGB value per pixel
+- Increasing brightness is basically adding 1 (or more) to each RGB value per pixel

 So how would we do that?